gobwas/ws-examples/README.md

 > Also, `gb` directory structure is here to signal the heroku buildpack to use
 > appropriate build logic.

-I will write notice in README.md now and make appropriate target in Makefile.

-Thanks!

 Chat application deployed [here][website-url].

 [website-image]: https://img.shields.io/website-up-down-green-red/http/vast-beyond-95791.herokuapp.com.svg?label=running-example